Scopeuk/GroundedDeltaDeskToy/readme.md

 | tool | 1 |
 | base | 1 |

+All printed parts should print in the openscad export orientation without supports

 ## Non-printed parts
 | Part | Count |
 | ---- | ----- |